a collection of notes on areas of personal interest

 which can be compared and contrasted with the principles relating to perception outlined above them.

 I touched on the reading of pictures at the top of this page.
-Because of the cultural practice in the West of viewing everything from left to write as a reflection of how we read, I used to believe that Arabs similarly read what they observe from right to left – both writing and with everything else they observe.
-Children learn to speak first, with reading and writing developed later.
+Because of the cultural practice in the West of viewing everything we see from left to right as a reflection of how we read, I used to believe that Arabs similarly read what they observe from right to left – both in terms of writing as well as with everything else they observe.
+Children learn to speak first, while reading and writing are developed later.
 This implies that the way in which they read is acquired from the culture in which they are brought up.

 Support for this view of the manner in which pictures are subconsciously read relates to the way in which other cultures, where reading and writing is from right to left, see things.
-An example can be seen in Hokusai’s famous ‘Great Wave’ print shown here to the right.
+An example can be seen in the Japanese artist, Hokusai’s, famous ‘Great Wave’ wood-block print shown here to the right.
 I have deliberately selected a non-Western, non-Arabic illustration to make the point.
 This print, one in a series, is generally accepted to be understood as illustrating the threatening nature of the sea to a Japanese, who would read the picture from right-to-left.
-I should note here that, nowadays, Japanese generally read in the Western manner, top left to bottom right in horizontal rows, but when these prints were made by Hokusai, top left to bottom right in vertical columns would have been the practice.
+I should note here that, nowadays, Japanese generally read in the Western manner, top left to bottom right in horizontal rows, but when these prints were made by Hokusai, top right to bottom left in vertical columns would have been the practice.

 Incidentally, the way in which we subconsciously read static pictures also operates in a similar manner to that which we experience with the viewing of moving pictures.
-In the West, people moving into a film frame from the left are understood to be entering, moving forward or progressing the action, while those moving from the right can be seen to be returning, countering the action or in conflict with it.
-Those moving out of frame to the left appear to be leaving the action, while those moving out to the right may be leaving, but their motion implies continuing interest and future involvement.
+In the West, people moving into a film frame from the left are understood to be entering, moving forward or progressing the action, while those moving into it from the right can be seen to be returning, countering the action or in conflict with it.
+Those moving out of frame to the left appear to be leaving the action, perhaps even returning or moving back in time, while those moving out to the right may be leaving, but their motion implies continuing interest and future involvement.

 Even more incidentally, in a similar way people viewed either in a frame or moving picture or, in fact, in real life, also create a subconscious response in the viewer.
 A face looking to the viewer’s left appears to be looking to the past or, to the right, to the future.
-Looking up is seen as positive and looking down, negative.
+Looking up can be seen to be positive and looking down, negative or reflective.

-While there is in Japanese and Chinese pictographs a concentration on the form and character of the drawn word, and an art form associated with it, this does not mean that such a similarity occurs in Arabic calligraphy.
+While there is, in Japanese and Chinese pictographs, a concentration on the form and character of the drawn word, and a significant art form associated with it, this does not mean that such a similarity occurs in Arabic calligraphy.
 Arabic letter forms are used to spell out words whereas Japanese and Chinese pictograms represent a whole word or expression.

 But this reading of space is essentially two-dimensional.
 What happens when we introduce the third dimension?
 One pointer to how we view space can be found in recent research into the manner in which north Americans compare with Chinese in their viewing of objects in space.
 In many ways the researchers may well have been talking about Arabs rather than the Chinese as the cultural differences relate well to Arabs.